neuroidss/Infundibulum-Echoes-Resonant-Artifacts/README.md

     *   **Function:** The high-level, strategic "brain" of the system.
 It can be powered by various local or cloud-based Large Language Models.
     *   **Role:** It analyzes rich context from the HNM and the system's memory to provide intelligent guidance.
         *   **AI Muse:** Generates completely new sound designs from descriptive text prompts.
+        *   **AI Co-pilot Mode:** A new iterative mode where the AI "listens" to the current soundscape and makes small, targeted adjustments to improve its musicality and balance over time.
         *   **Genre-Adapt Mode:** Subtly steers the musical genre based on the user's activity and ambient environment.

 3.  **Embeddings (RAG) - The Associative Memory:**